Psychology 001 - General Psychology » Fall 2020 » Module 5 Exam

 Freud called his theory of personality and the associated treatment techniques

-A. a social-cognitive theory.
+A. a trait perspective.

 B. a humanistic theory.